BritishBambi/The-Waypoint-PP4/README.md

     - Bootstrap was used for general layout and spacing requirements for the site.

 - Materialize CSS
+    - Materialize was used to style certain elemetns with matching style across the site.

 - Django
     - Django was used as the main python framework in the development of this project